-lua-console.nvim - is a handy scratch pad / REPL / debug console for Lua development and Neovim exploration and configuration.
+lua-console.nvim - is a REPL / scratch pad / debug console for Neovim.
+Supports Lua natively and can be extended for other languages.

 print()